 tbd

-8.4 AV1
+8.4 AOMedia Video 1 (AV1)

 8.4.1 Overview

 AV1 (AOMedia Video 1) [68] is a video coding format developed by the Alliance for Open Media (AOMedia).
 AOMedia is a consortium founded in 2015 that, in July 2021, includes 47 companies from across the web media ecosystem, including semiconductor developers, video on demand providers, video content producers, software development companies and web browser vendors.
 In addition to the AV1 bitstream specification, AOMedia makes available a reference software implementation of the AV1 video codec [69].